Geosciences Track: Pollution Prevention and Treatment – GPTP

 • Hydraulics (5 ECTS)

-Semester 5 (September–October)
+Semester 5 (September through October)

 • Water Purification and Treatment (5 ECTS)